United States v. Moore (1973): Other opinions

 J. Skelly Wright wrote the main dissent.

-The main dissent was written by Judge J. Skelly Wright and joined by judges David L. Bazelon, Edward Allen Tamm, and Spottswood William Robinson III.
+The main dissent was written by Judge J. Skelly Wright and joined by Bazelon, as well as judges Edward Allen Tamm and Spottswood William Robinson III.
 Wright would have accepted Moore's arguments to create an addiction defense based on mens rea and Robinson.
 On the issue of mens rea, he argued that standard practice in criminal law is to not hold someone criminally responsible for something they had no control over.
 On the issue of Robinson, he pointed to White's concurrence and the four justices in dissent on Powell, all of whom interpreted Robinson in a way that would create some kind of addiction defense.
 Wright even would have extended the defense to crimes other than possession, but felt that Congress's intent in passing anti-narcotics laws and the Supreme Court's ruling in Powell ruled that out.
-In response to the judges who worried that people accused of narcotics possession could fake being an addict, Wright responded that a jury has to make a similar judgment call when a defendant claims legal insanity, and that the jury would be provided with as much evidence as need to decide whether or not someone really is an addict.
+In response to the judges who worried that people accused of narcotics possession could fake being an addict, Wright responded that a jury has to make a similar judgment call when a defendant claims legal insanity, and that the jury would be provided with as much evidence as needed to decide whether or not someone really is an addict.

 More fundamentally than the issues of mens rea, Robinson, or congressional intent, Wright argued that sending an addict to prison for possession went against the defining goals of imprisonment – to punish an offender, to restrain them from committing the same crime immediately, to deter them from committing the same crime in the future, and to rehabilitate them into society after their sentence has been served.
-Wright argued that since addiction forces addicts to take drugs, the threat of jail would have no deterring effect on an addict, and that the justice system cannot punish people for things outside of their control.
+Wright argued that since addiction forces addicts to take drugs, the threat of jail would have no deterrent effect on an addict, and that the justice system cannot punish people for things outside of their control.
 While he did acknowledge that prison does restrain an addict from using drugs, he wrote that confinement to a drug rehabilitation facility under civil law would accomplish the same thing and do a better job of rehabilitating the addict.

-MacKinnon and Robb filed separate concurring opinions voting to uphold the conviction and the sentences.
-Bazelon wrote separately to concur in part and dissent in part, arguing that Robinson protected not just possession by an addict, but all acts compelled by addiction.
-He acknowledged that his position had practical difficulties, but still felt that limiting Robinson only to possession was logically untenable.
+David L. Bazelon wrote separately to concur in part and dissent in part.
+Addressing the concern raised by Wilkey that an addiction defense would have to extend beyond possession to any act compelled by an addiction, like a bank robbery for drug money, Bazelon wrote that an addiction defense should exist and that Wilkey's concern was correct; he argued for a sweeping addiction defense that protects a person from being punished for anything their addiction forces them to do.
+While Bazelon acknowledged that his position had practical difficulties, he still felt that limiting Robinson only to possession was logically untenable.
 He was the only judge to hold that Congress might have intended to protect acts other than possession in their lawmaking.